hgdeoro/daedalus/README.md

 ----------------------------------------

 * Client + server app.

+* Server:
   - Backend: Django app that receives the messages.
   - Frontend: Django app for viewing the messages.

+* Client:
+  - Thin layer over a http client to send the messages

 * Messages sent over HTTP